About arc42

 8.2.
 User Experience (UX)

-The user experience design for the YOVI Web application is still in progress.
+The user experience of the YOVI web application is focused on a simple gameplay flow:

 8.3.
 Safety and security concepts